bictorv/tops20-chaos/README.md

 Known things:
 - `BUGINF FLKINT` when creating outgoing connections.
+-- This seems not to cause problems, but indicates some bug of course.
 - `BUGCHK IPIBLP` when lots of input coming in a connection.
+-- This was related to a Chaosnet window handling bug in the [Chaosnet bridge program](https://github.com/bictorv/chaosnet-bridge) but could still appear as the result of a DoS attack.
+- Filename parsing for `CHA:` only checks if the name *begins* with a digit and then uses that as address, so parsing "3com" will just return 3.
+(See `HSTN$1` in `CHAOS.MAC`).
+- Using 50 as max host/domain name length here and there.